asfadmin/Discovery-SearchAPI/README.md

    sam local start-api --port 8080 --parameter-overrides Maturity=local
    ```

    You'll see output like `Listening at: http://127.0.0.1:8080`.
-(NOT PORT 80!
-Need root to listen there).
 Point the test suite there by using `--api <url>` to test the container locally.

 ## Run the Test Suite